Home » Desserts » Icing and Frosting » Devil’s Food Cupcakes with Mint Buttercream

 Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.

-devil's food cupcakes with creme de menthe buttercream on marble counter
+Devil's food cupcakes with creme de menthe buttercream, garnished with chocolate mint candies.

 Devils Food Cupcakes with Mint Buttercream